ekirira22/final_project/README.md

 Project Title: Nyeri County Project Management System

-In this tutorial we will learn how to create a fully functional and responsive project management system.
-We will not be using any frameworks or plug-ins
+This will be a research project whose main focus will be to learn how to create a fully functional and responsive project management system that will not be using any frameworks or plug-ins whatsoever.
-This system will purely be made in HTML, PHP, CSS and JS code It will mimick a real world framework, using oop php as the main programming language and hacklang
+This system will purely be made in HTML, PHP, CSS and JS code It will mimic a real world framework, using oop php as the main programming language and hacklang

 Enjoy :)